There are now 2 possible online modes for units:

 Students are able to (1) identify and analyse concepts and techniques in Human Resource Management (HRM); (2) explain the importance, purpose and objectives of HRM; (3) demonstrate awareness of the internal and external factors that influence the conduct of HRM in organisations; (4) describe and analyse current issues and trends in HRM; (5) apply their learning about HRM concepts to practical contexts and issues; and (6) critically analyse information about HRM from the library, the web and other sources of information.

-- Indicative assessments in this unit are as follows: (1) examination; (2) assignments; and (3) quizzes.
+Indicative assessments in this unit are as follows: (1) examinations; (2) assignments; and (3) workshop participation.
 Further information is available in the unit outline.

 - Unit rules